vicsesi/PyTorch-STN/README.md

 ## Experiments

 The proposed CoordConv layer is a simple extension to the standard convolutional layer.
-Convolutional layers are used in a myriad of applications because they often work well, perhaps due to some combination of three factors:
+Convolutional layers are used in a lot of applications because they often work well, perhaps due to some combination of three factors:
 - they have relatively few learned parameters.
 - they are fast to compute on modern GPUs.
 - they learn a function that is translation invariant.